bhansaliyash/fetch-challenge/README.md

     git clone https://github.com/bhansaliyash/fetch-challenge
 ```

-* Run the command -
+* Run the command in the application folder -
 ```
-    docker compose up -d receipt_processor
+    docker compose up
 ```

 This will start the API on port 8000.
 You can access the API documentation at http://localhost:8000/docs.

-* To stop the running container use -
+* Commands to start and stop the container in background (if required)-
 ```
+    docker compose up -d receipt_processor
     docker compose stop receipt_processor
 ```
 ### API Endpoints